toggledbits/Vera-PollRepair/README.md

 1. Unzip the archive;
 2. Open the Luup uploader in UI7 at *Apps > Develop apps > Luup files*;
-3. Drag and drop the unzipped files (no folders; and skip the `.md` files) to the "Upload" button as a group;
+3. Select, drag and drop the unzipped files (no folders; and skip the `.md` files) to the "Upload" button as a group;
 4. Wait for Luup to reload;
 5. [Hard refresh your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/).